-Dress a litle better than usual.
+Dress a little better than usual.
 It is a business truism that to get ahead, you have to dress like the people on the level above you.
-By looking the part, you make it easy for your superiors to see you as a candidate for the job.
+By looking the part, you make it easy for your superiors to see you as a candidate for a higher position.

 You must also act the part.
 Most people direct all their working attention to their narrow specific task and never consider the company's or department's main goals.
-When you use your spoken and written reports to your superior to indicate you're aware of and are contributing to the overall goals, you stand out.
+It is a feather in your cap when you let your superiors know you are contributing to the overall goals of the company.

 Give Up the Dead-End Job

 Millions of good jobs are dead ends.
-They are good jobs because the work is steady, working conditions are pleasant and salaries and benefits are satisfactory, but they are not good jobs for people who are interested in moving up.
-Do people in the company go from jobs like your to those higher positions?
-If the answer is "No" it doesn't matter how hard you work and how efficient you are, you are still in a dead-end job instead of being on a career path.
+They are good jobs because the work is steady, working conditions are pleasant and salaries and benefits are satisfactory, but they are not good jobs for people who are interested in moving up. it doesn't matter how hard you work and how efficient you are, you are still in a dead-end job instead of being on a career path.

-Since there isn't any up to go to, you can't go up.
 Statistics have proven most clerical jobs are dead ends.
 However, they serve a purpose if you are willing to do what is necessary to move up.
 You do this first by excelling in the position you are in.
-Then you take courses and learn other jobs within the company so that when a position becomes available, you will be the idea candidate for that position.
+Then you take courses and learn other jobs within the company so that when a position becomes available, you will be the ideal candidate for it.
 The rule of thumb is that while you are working on one job, you should be preparing yourself for a higher position.

-It is true there are some dead-end jobs; however, that does not mean you have to die in one of them.
+Even if you have a dead-end job, you don't have to die in it.
 You can work in a dead-end job to get the experience to go to another job that is not a dead-end job.
-You might not be able to move UP from the job you are in, but who says you can't get a lateral position and zig-zag your way to the top?
+You might not be able to move up from the job you are in, but who says you can't get a lateral position and zig-zag your way to the top?
 No one says going up the corporate ladder had to be in a straight line.

 Create Your Promotion